ajobi/vue-snip/README.md

 ## How it works

-This library offers two snipping approaches:
+This directive offers two snipping approaches:
-- **CSS method** based on the `-webkit-line-clamp`
+- **CSS approach** based on the `-webkit-line-clamp`.
-- **JavaScript method** that is snipping the `innerText` until it does not exceed given number of lines
+- **JavaScript approach** based on the cutting of `innerText` in a loop until it does not exceed the given number of lines anymore.

+*Note: CSS approach is faster (preferred), but does not work in older browsers / all situations (f.e. does not work when you need the text to flow around a floated element).*

-Global default is the CSS method (automatically falls back to the JavaScript method for non-supporting browsers), but you can freely switch snipping methods on a per-element basis as needed.
+Global default is the CSS approach (automatically falls back to the JavaScript approach in the non-supporting browsers), but you can freely switch snipping methods on a per-element basis as needed.

+Elements are automatically re-snipped:
-Each element is also immediately re-snipped when horizontally resized.
-This is detected via the `ResizeObserver`.
+* when horizontally resized (detected via the `ResizeObserver API`)
+* when directive's reactive `argument` or `value` changes

 ## Installation